Britta Phillips: Early life

 Britta Phillips was born in Boyne City, Michigan, but grew up in Bucks County, Pennsylvania.
 Her father, Peter, was a musician, songwriter, jingle composer, and a former music teacher of Paul Simon; he also worked on several Broadway plays.
 At the age of 19, Phillips moved to Brooklyn, New York, to pursue a career in music.
-In 1985, Phillips' father, through his musical contacts, secured an audition for her for the role of "Jem".
+In 1985, Phillips' father, through his musical contacts, secured an audition for her for the role of Jem in the animated TV series "Jem and the Holograms."
 Phillips was hired on the strength of her demo for the show's theme song, and that version was the one used in its opening credits.

 Music career

 Phillips was a member of the bands The Belltower, Ultrababyfat, and the Christine Keeler Affair in the 1990s, and Luna from 2001 to 2005.
 Since then, Phillips has released albums with fellow Luna bandmate Dean Wareham as the duo Dean & Britta.
 Wareham, a former member of the band Galaxie 500, toured with Phillips in 2010, performing the band's back catalog.
 Phillips has also toured with Ben Lee.
 Phillips and Wareham have also composed original score for the Noah Baumbach films Mistress America and The Squid and the Whale, and the Morgan J. Freeman film Just Like the Son.
 Their song "Knives From Bavaria" (from Sonic Souvenirs) appears in the Olivier Assayas film, Clean, starring Maggie Cheung.
 Their song "Your Baby" appears in the Italian movie A/R Andata e Ritorno, directed by Marco Ponti.

 In 2001, Phillips provided vocals on the Anika Moa album Thinking Room.
 In 2007, Phillips produced and recorded a cover of Neil Young's "I Am a Child" for the benefit CD Cinnamon Girl - Women Artists Cover Neil Young For Charity.
 In 2010, Phillips performed vocals on the MGMT single "It's Working" from their album Congratulations.
 2016 saw the release of her long-awaited debut solo album, Luck or Magic.
 It contains five covers, along with five original songs.

+In 2023, Phillips was featured on the Gunship album Unicorn adding vocals to the techno/dance rock "Holographic Heart".